 Congress Avenue Bridge – Austin, TX.
 We were in Austin at the wrong time of the year so we didn’t see the bats fly.
 Photo credit: carriereducation.com

 My brick wall is a metaphor for I’m hot, I’m tired and I am aching to hit the road.
 I am surrounded by travelers passing through our B&B on a daily basis, reminding me of adventures to come.
-In the meantime, while I stand over a hot stove each morning, I dream of fall and all that it will bring; the crisp cool air, the glorious reds and golds of leaves changing color, my favorite cardigan sweater and thoughts of being on the open road.
+In the meantime, while I stand over a hot stove each morning, I dream of fall and all that it will bring; the crisp cool air, the glorious reds and golds of leaves changing color.
+My favorite cardigan sweater and thoughts of being on the open road are calling me.
 And then I catch a bacon grease splat in the eye and it jolts me back to reality.
 It’s a good reality, I can’t deny it, but I’m always thinking two steps ahead of myself.

 Snow capped Mt.
 Shasta in the distance - the valley floor colored with the gold colors of fall